Bestwood Village

 Before the industrial revolution, Bestwood was a small hamlet sustained by agriculture and framework knitting.
 Bestwood Village was greatly expanded when its coal mine was sunk in 1875 by the Lancaster family.
 Their Bestwood Coal and Iron Company (BC&IC) also opened an ironworks next to the colliery in 1881 with two blast furnaces and two more were added in 1890.
 It remained in operation until 1928.
 The coalmine was one of the most successful mines in the Nottinghamshire coalfield and at its peak employed 2000 men.
 It closed in 1967.
 The terraces on Park Road, St. Albans Road and The Square were built by the Bestwood Coal and Iron Company to house its workforce and it is now a conservation area.
 The company built its offices (with its distinctive clock tower) on Park Road.

 The surviving headstock and winding house of Bestwood Colliery in the Nottinghamshire Coalfield, with its vertical steam engine of 1873, has been preserved to commemorate Bestwood's industrial heritage.
 It stands at the entrance to the park and is now a listed building.
-The historic Winding Engine House off Park Road offers free tours between 10am and 12 noon on Saturdays and Bank Holidays or for groups at other times by special arrangement.
+The historic Winding Engine House off Park Road offers free tours between 10 am and 12-noon on Saturdays and Bank Holidays or for groups at other times by special arrangement.
 The community-run Dynamo House Cafe adjacent to the Winding House is open the same hours.

 Bestwood Village has an active Women's Institute and is home to the Bestwood Male Voice Choir.
 The Bestwood Welfare Black Diamonds Brass Band has been running since 1947.

 Bestwood is part of Nottinghamshire's Hidden Valleys area.
 Bestwood Village parkrun began in 2017.
-It is an all-inclusive 5 km event in Bestwood Country Park: every Saturday morning at 9am, runners, joggers and walkers start from by the Country Park Dynamo House NG6 8UE.
+It is an all-inclusive 5 km event in Bestwood Country Park: every Saturday morning at 9 am, runners, joggers and walkers start from by the Country Park Dynamo House NG6 8UE.
 The event has been supported financially by Gedling Borough Council, and local firms and individuals.
 The course is described as "undulating".